sejungkwak/connect-4/README.md

 - [Canva](https://www.canva.com/en_gb/) was used to create the logo and favicon.
 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used to view the site's styling and to debug during development and to check runtime performance.
 - [Diagrams.net](https://app.diagrams.net/) was used to create the flowchart.
-- [Eightshapes](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%231C304A%0D%0A%23DE0F3F%0D%0A%23FFC736%0D%0A%23FAFAFA&es-color-form__tile-size=regular&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18) was used to check the colour combination for the accessibility purpose.
+- [Eightshapes](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%231C304A%0D%0A%23DE0F3F%0D%0A%23FFC736%0D%0A%23FAFAFA&es-color-form__tile-size=regular&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18) was used to check the colour combination for accessibility purposes.
 - [Favicon.io](https://favicon.io/) was used to create the favicon.
 - [Figma](https://www.figma.com/) was used to create the mockups.
 - [Font Awesome](https://fontawesome.com/) was used for the responsive hamburger menu icons as well as the _GitHub_ and envelope icon in the footer.
 Each icon file was downloaded and converted to the svg path using VS Code.